dbankier/tishadow.yydigital.com/app/views/sections/1_getting_started.md

 ```

 ###get going

-then connect to the server by entering the server address in the app and hitting
+connect to the server by entering the server address in the app and
-`connect`
+tapping `connect`

+you may want to have a look at @stephenfeather's [getting started series](http://www.stephenfeather.com/blog/tishadow-getting-started-part-1/)

 you're good to go!